-- Companies that spend more on sales and marketing (as a % of revenue) generally grew at a faster rate than those that spent less. (forentrepreneurs)
+30. Companies that spend more on sales and marketing (as a % of revenue) generally grew at a faster rate than those that spent less. (forentrepreneurs)

-- While field sales remains the most popular way to sell for companies >$2.5MM revenue, companies with <$2.5MM revenue tended to use inside sales as their primary mode of distribution. (forentrepreneurs)
+31. While field sales remains the most popular way to sell for companies >$2.5MM revenue, companies with <$2.5MM revenue tended to use inside sales as their primary mode of distribution. (forentrepreneurs)

-- Analyzed by contract value, field sales are primarily evident for companies with median deals over $25K.
+32. Analysed by contract value, field sales are primarily evident for companies with median deals over $25K.
 Inside sales strategies are most popular for companies with $1K-$25K median deal sizes. (forentrepreneurs)

-- SAAS companies invest between 80% and 120% of their revenue in sales and marketing in the first 5 years of their existence (Tomasz Tunguz).
+33. SAAS companies invest between 80% and 120% of their revenue in sales and marketing in the first 5 years of their existence (Tomasz Tunguz).

-- Internet sales-driven companies have a much greater reliance on marketing, with 65% of the median company’s CAC budget devoted to marketing. (forentrepreneurs)
+34. Internet sales-driven companies have a much greater reliance on marketing, with 65% of the median company’s CAC budget devoted to marketing. (forentrepreneurs)

-- The average company gets 16% of new ACV sales from up-sells and expansions, though companies with revenue between $10MM-$40MM are relying more heavily on up-sell and expansions. (forentrepreneurs)
+35. The average company gets 16% of new ACV sales from up-sells and expansions, though companies with revenue between $10MM-$40MM are relying more heavily on up-sell and expansions. (forentrepreneurs)

-- This is backed up as well by Totago: Less than 20% of new revenue came from existing customers in the form of up-sell and expansion sales.
+36. This is backed up as well by Totago: Less than 20% of new revenue came from existing customers in the form of up-sell and expansion sales.
 (Totango)

-- SAAS companies that are focused mainly on enterprise sales have higher levels of professional services.
+37. SAAS companies that are focused mainly on enterprise sales have higher levels of professional services.
 Attach rates for Enterprise and SMB was 18% and 12% in 2016. (forentrepreneurs)

-- High-growth companies generate 60% fewer sales opportunities than low-growth companies.
+40. High-growth companies generate 60% fewer sales opportunities than low-growth companies.
 (InsightSquared)

-- SAAS companies need to track the number of visitors, trials and closed deals; And also track the conversion rates, with the goal of improving those over time. (forentrepreneurs)
+41. SAAS companies need to track the number of visitors, trials and closed deals; And also track the conversion rates, with the goal of improving those over time. (forentrepreneurs)

-These conversion rates represent the ability to forecast future revenue and retention accurately, what’s more, it will impact staffing levels, sales & marketing program spend.
+These conversion rates represent the ability to forecast future revenue and retention accurately.
+What’s more, it will impact staffing levels, sales & marketing program spend.